2019 suspension of rebel Conservative MPs: Aftermath

 On 5 September, the Universities Minister Jo Johnson, who is also the Prime Minister Boris Johnson's younger brother, resigned from the Cabinet and stood down as an MP at the subsequent general election.
 The Daily Telegraph reported that Johnson's decision had been triggered by the suspension of Conservative MPs two days prior.

 Two days later, the Work and Pensions Secretary Amber Rudd resigned from the Cabinet and surrendered the Conservative whip in Parliament in protest at Boris Johnson's policy on Brexit and the treatment of the 21 rebel MPs.

 On 9 September, the bill was passed as the European Union (Withdrawal) (No. 2) Act 2019.

 On 14 September, former Conservative leadership contender Sam Gyimah, who was one of the 21, joined the Liberal Democrats.
 On 4 October, former Cabinet minister and former Conservative leadership contender Rory Stewart resigned from the Conservative Party, in order to stand as an independent candidate for Mayor of London.

-On 29 October, 10 of the MPs suspended from the party in September had the whip restored.
+On 29 October, 10 of the MPs suspended from the party in September had the whip restored after meeting Boris Johnson.
 They were Alistair Burt, Caroline Nokes, Greg Clark, Sir Nicholas Soames, Ed Vaizey, Margot James, Richard Benyon, Stephen Hammond, Steve Brine and Richard Harrington.

 On 31 October, Antoinette Sandbach joined the Liberal Democrats.
 On 5 November, Philip Hammond stood down as an MP at the forthcoming general election.